sveltinio/components-library/packages/essentials/src/lib/components/color/README.md

 # ColorViewer

-A simple utility component to render a colorful circle with the label set to the color value.
+A widget to render a colorful circle with the label set to the color value.

 ## Examples